Centuries of Chinese gardens explored in New York exhibit

-NEW YORK The tranquility and splendor of Chinese gardens are explored in a new exhibition that shows the importance of nature in Chinese art, life and culture spanning 1,000 years.
+NEW YORK The tranquillity and splendour of Chinese gardens are explored in a new exhibition that shows the importance of nature in Chinese art, life and culture spanning 1,000 years.

 The exhibit, "Chinese Gardens: Pavilions, Studios, Retreats," at the Metropolitan Museum of Art features more than 60 paintings and textiles, ceramics and photographs of gardens and landscapes through the centuries.